logicmason/pinyin-zhuyin/README.md

 // With options
 const options = {
-  markNeutralTone: true,    // treat unmarked tones in pinyin as neutral and mark with ˙
   tonemarks: true,          // Use tone marks instead of numbers
   convertPunctuation: false // Convert Chinese punctuation };